BlackBerry maker seeks Apple-focused app developer

 The posting suggests the company, struggling to maintain its share of the smartphone market and secure a foothold in tablets, may be interested in adapting some of its proprietary applications for use on Apple’s iOS operating system.

 Tech aficionados have long speculated that RIM could make its popular BlackBerry Messenger (BBM) instant messaging service available on rival platforms including Android and Apple.
-That would create a fresh revenue stream for RIM but would give the BlackBerry faithful one less reason to stay loyal.
+That would create a fresh revenue stream for RIM while giving the BlackBerry faithful one less reason to stay loyal.

 The successful candidate would “create exciting enterprise applications for distribution on the iOS platform” and would be “capable of architecting, designing, developing and testing complex applications for iPhone and iPad devices.”